AcademySoftwareFoundation/openexr/website/ReadingAndWritingImageFiles.rst

 associated with reading the file via a C++ ``std::ifstream`` or a C ``FILE``.

+Note that the following examples use POSIX memory mapping, not supported on Windows.

 Classes derived from ``IStream`` can optionally support memory-mapped input.
 In order to do this, a derived class must override two virtual functions, ``isMemoryMapped()`` and ``readMemoryMapped()``, in